-The National Air Toxics Trends Study in Grand Junction for 2013 showed similar results to prior years.
+The National Air Toxics Trends Study in Grand Junction for 2014 showed similar results to prior years.
 The highest carbonyls in air were formaldehyde, acetaldehyde, and acetone.
 A correlation analysis was run between the particulate concentrations and the carbonyl concentrations. $PM{10}$ concentrations tended to correlate with many of the carbonyl compounds.
-A correlation value (r) of 0.846 was obtained when comparing $PM{10}$ to crotonaldehyde concentrations.
-This value was the highest obtained for the $PM{10}$ - carbonyl correlation.
-The lowest value was seen upon a comparison with 2-butanone, with a correlation coefficient of 0.195.
-A comparison of the $PM{2.5}$ concentrations with the carbonyls showed that 2-butanone correlated the best, but had a moderate coefficient value of 0.530.
+A correlation value (r) of 0.86 was obtained when comparing annual average $PM{10}$ to crotonaldehyde concentrations.
+This value was the highest obtained for the $PM{10}$ -carbonyl correlation.
+The lowest value was seen upon a comparison with 2-butanone, with a correlation coefficient of 0.30.
+A comparison of the $PM{2.5}$ concentrations with the carbonyls showed that 2-butanone correlated the best, but had a moderate coefficient value of 0.59.
 Many of the carbonyls showed no correlation at all with the $PM{2.5}$ values.

-Twenty-six volatile organic compounds are ubiquitous, having been detected in 90% of the air samples for 2013.
-Going back to 2004, there were 23 compounds detected in at least 90% of the samples, in at least seven of the ten years' worth of data acquired since then.
-From 2004 to 2013, the makeup of the C1 to C2 group was highly variable, with large concentrations of carbon disulfide from 2006 through 2009, 2011 and 2013, but not in 2012.
-There were also large concentrations of dichloromethane in 2010, 2012, and 2013, but not in 2009 or 2011.
-The C3 through C8 group showed more consistency in the constituent concentrations from 2004 to 2013.
-Correlations with particulate data showed that carbon disulfide, benzene, and acetylene tracked most closely with the $PM{10}$ concentrations, with r-values of 0.840, 0.707, and 0.701, respectively.
-Carbon disulfide correlated best with the fine particulate concentrations, having an r-value of 0.866.
+Twenty-six volatile organic compounds are ubiquitous, having been detected in 90% of the air samples taken in 2014.
+Going back to 2004, there were 23 compounds detected in at least 90% of the samples, in at least eight of the eleven years' worth of data acquired since then.
+From 2004 to 2014, the makeup of the C1 to C2 group was highly variable, with large concentrations of carbon disulfide from 2006 through 2009, and moderate concentrations in 2011, 2013, and 2014.
+There were also large concentrations of dichloromethane in 2010, 2012, 2013 and 2014.
+The C3 through C8 group showed more consistency in the constituent concentrations from 2004 to 2014.
+Correlations with particulate data showed that carbon disulfide, benzene, and acetylene tracked most closely with the $PM{10}$ concentrations, with r-values of 0.0.76, 0.75, and 0.74, respectively.
+Benzene correlated best with the fine particulate concentrations, having an r-value of 0.73.

-The highest polycyclic aromatic hydrocarbons concentrations were naphthalene, acenaphthene, and phenanthrene, none of which correlated well with $PM{10}$ or $PM{2.5}$ concentrations.
-Their respective r-values were -0.234, -0.118, and -0.057 for $PM{10}$ , and 0.009, -0.328, and 0.170 for $PM{2.5}$ , respectively.
-None of the PAH compounds correlated well with the coarse particulate matter.
-The compounds that did correlate well with the fine particulate matter were benzo(g,h,i )perylene, benzo(e)pyrene, and retene, with r-values of 0.862, 0.747, and 0.705, respectively.
-Several of the other PAH compounds also correlated somewhat with $PM{2.5}$ values.
+The highest polycyclic aromatic hydrocarbons concentrations were naphthalene, acenaphthene, and phenanthrene, none of which correlated well with $PM{10}$ concentrations.
+The compounds that did correlate well with the fine particulate matter were anthracene, benzo(e)pyrene, benzo(g,h,i) perylene, pyrene and retene, with r-values of 0.74, 0.71, 0.81, 0.70, and 0.74 respectively.
+Several of the other PAH compounds also correlated somewhat with $PM{2.5}$ values, but their r-values were under the 0.70 cutoff.

-For the metals, nickel, lead and manganese showed the highest average concentrations.
-It should be noted here that the nickel average is highly dependent on its respective MDL value, as it was detected only twelve percent of the time.
-Manganese had the highest correlation value with the course particulate matter at 0.856.
-An interesting note from the metals data are the strong negative correlations exhibited by the nickel data set when compared to both the fine and coarse particulate matter.
-The respective r-values obtained were -0.752, and -0.621.
+For the metals, lead and manganese showed the highest average concentrations.
+Manganese had the highest correlation value with the course particulate matter at 0.86.
+An interesting note from the metals data are the negative correlations exhibited by the nickel data set when compared to both the fine and coarse particulate matter.
+The respective r-values obtained were -0.49, and -0.30.
 It is unclear what is behind this phenomenon.
 None of the other metals compounds showed any correlation with the fine particulate matter.